Do I have Lupus? Signs, Symptoms and Natural Remedies for Treating Lupus

 Professor Graham Hughes and a group of scientists discovered Hughes Syndrome back in 1983.
 It is a condition which increases the stickiness of the blood and causes it to clot excessively.

 The condition was first discovered in lupus sufferers however it is known that not only lupus sufferers have the condition.
 The blood clots occur at any time and can lead to strokes, memory loss, headaches and can cause miscarriages.
-The discovery has benefited pregnant women that suffer with the condition and over 90% diagnosed women with Hughes syndrome are now able to have a successful pregnancy.
+The discovery has benefited pregnant women that suffer with the condition and over 90% diagnosed women with Hughes syndrome can now have a successful pregnancy.